A sweeping second hand watch gleams extravagance and adds excitement in providing a smooth motion instead of dull once-a-second ticks.

 The Bulova Precisionist 98B228 has the best sweeping motion you can get at an affordable price category.
 The red second’s hand is easily trackable on a rather busy dial that accommodates this watch’s primary feature, the chronograph function.

-The watch does not only provide ultimately smooth sweep and 1/1000-increment stopwatch but also comes 300m (1,000ft) water-resistant.
+The watch, which is one of the best Bulova watches in terms of features and quality, does not only provide ultimately smooth sweep and 1/1000-increment stopwatch but also comes 300m (1,000ft) water-resistant.
 Despite not being a genuine dive watch, you can nevertheless wear it in deep waters without worrying about damaging it.

 This Precisionist is huge at 47mm in case diameter, has an astonishing accuracy of +/-10 seconds per year, and comes with an impeccable reputation, which places it to the very top among the sweeping second hand watches available.

 Bulova Precisionist 96B158

 We chose this one out of so many for the perfectly clean view on the sweeping second hand.
 The watch hands come with a contrasting silver-toned color that are easy to catch on a dark textured dial.